 Plan Check is the City of Santa Monica’s process of reviewing and approving all drawings, and specifications for improvements to verify compliance with building, zoning, and fire codes.
-The plan check process is complementary to the permit process and may include over-the-counter plan check for certain projects.
+The plan check process is prior to the permit issuance stage and involves varying levels of review depending upon the scope of a project.
 Complex projects are recommended to also complete a Pre-submittal Review.

 Electronic Plan Review (Plan Check) Application